How To Disable Cookies on Firefox: Windows, Mac, Android, and iOS

 How to disable cookies in Firefox on your cell phone

-Disabling cookies on your cell phone has a similar process to the desktop version of Mozilla Firefox.
+Disabling cookies on your cell phone is similar to the desktop version of Mozilla Firefox.
 Enhanced Cookie Protection is the default privacy setting and stops cross-site tracking cookies, social media trackers, cryptominers, and fingerprinting.

 If you want more strict settings on Android, here are the steps you need to follow: